biolion/genbench-articles/renjin-blog-may2015/renjin-blog.md

 protein rppa km                                   4    7.98          -1.03   3.67        -1.74
 simulated_GEO_matrix chocolate_geo regression     4    9.01          -1.21   0.69        -0.22

 Interesting to see that the biggest performance changes are found in iterative tasks and not in data loading or well-established statistics, for example in the "mrna_seq / edgeR" benchmark, we only see a significant difference for computing on the data, not for loading.
-But considering that the data loading represents most of the time, this is only a small gain.
-This also illustrates the importance of having ecologically valid benchmarks, as though updating R does bring speedups, for the informatician at the bench there is no benefit and the speedups are not global.
+But considering that the data loading represents most of the time, this represents only a small gain overall.
+This also illustrates the importance of having ecologically valid benchmarks, because though updating R does bring speedups, for the informatician at the bench there is limited benefit as the speedups are not global.

-## Conclusions
+### Conclusions
 Update R!

 Watch this space for more updates, including more benchmarks, more coverage of bioconductor, etc. And running the suite not just with different GNU R versions, but with different R language implementations.